shakfu/sk-engines/docs/engines/passthrough.md

 `ENGINE=passthrough` · `src/engine/passthrough/passthrough_engine.h` (header-only) · class `PassthroughEngine`

 The smallest possible engine: stereo in → stereo out, tracking the last-block peak to drive a level meter on the rings.
 Its purpose is documentation, not music — it shows how little a non-granular engine needs, and is the template to copy when starting a new engine.
+It is the minimal `IEngine` reference (a code example), so it is developer-facing by nature and is not split into a separate impl file.

 ## What it does